kotte-computer-electronics/batoid/README.md

 Don't believe in the quality of the mounting?
 [Here's a sound test](https://www.youtube.com/watch?v=9PGgU88DhRI).

-## Some more beautyshots, by Erland
+## Some more glam shots, by Erland

 ![Beauty Shot 1](./beauty-1.jpg)
 ![Beauty Shot 2](./beauty-2.jpg)